 Looking to get involved in adaptive sports?
 Check out some awesome organizations we’ve compiled below!
-We started with ones that are local to us in New England then expanded to Mid-Atlantic and National organzations so if you’re out of the regions we’ve covered so far, shoot us a message, and we’ll get you connected!
+We started with groups that are local to us in New England and the Mid-Atlantic so if you’re out of the regions we’ve covered so far, shoot us a message, and we’ll get you connected!
 We believe there is an adaptive sport or activity out there for you whether you have a physical or developmental disability, visual impairment, or other adaptive need!

 Adaptive Sports Resources